The Most Frequently Asked Questions About HZZK

 - Fixed Chimney Bull’s Trench Kiln (FCBTK) is a Bull’s Trench Kiln, with a ‘Hoffman’ style fixed brick chimney, extending approximately 30 metres above the Kiln.
 Regulators recommend replacement with zig-zag technology, due to kiln inefficiencies.

 - Tunnel Kiln invented in 1877 in Germany.
 Currently used in developed countries, now highly automated process, requires guaranteed power supply.
-Very high capital cost and requires highly skilled labour.
-Bricks can be made ‘untouched by human hands’
+Extremely high capital cost.
+Requires highly skilled labour.

 - Habla Zig-Zag Kiln invented 1927 in Germany by Alois Habla.
 It is the original, authentic archless zig-zag kiln.